ND Live Webinar - January 2017

-Yes, if you are accepted to both programs, please confirm which program you would like to attend as soon as possible so that we may notify the next student on the waitlist of an available spot.
+Yes, if you are accepted to both programs, please confirm which program you would like to attend (or both, if that is the case) as soon as possible so that we know if we may notify a student on the waitlist of an available spot.
 Acceptance to the Leadership Seminars program does not guarantee admission to the Summer Scholars program.

 Yes, absolutely!
 We encourage students to explore different areas of interest in order to cultivate a broad and diverse knowledge base as they head into college, and to get the most out of the program both times they attend.

 My son's first college choice is Notre Dame.
 Do students who are accepted into any Pre-College program have a greater chance of being accepted into Notre Dame when they apply as a Freshman?